Social networking (using social media to interact and share information) isn’t just about finding posted jobs…it is about building relationships.

 Add the social fix:

 When you find a job posted on a job board, go to the employer’s website, check out their careers or job opportunity page and see what is there.

 Then, see if they have a Facebook, Twitter or LinkedIn button.
 Follow them on all those platforms.

 See what they are posting about themselves, find and follow people who work there, hopefully, in the department or area you are seeking employment.

 Now comes the fun part!
 Don’t just send a stranger an invite to connect on LinkedIn.
 They don’t know you…yet.

-- Reshare some of their Tweets with sincere praise or additional thoughts (be sure to tag their account)
+- Reshare some of their status updates with genuine praise or additional thoughts (be sure to tag their account)

 - Respond to their discussion within the LinkedIn groups they belong to